willemvlh/saxon-server/README.md

 Throughput and latency depend on the size of the payload and the complexity of the stylesheet.
 With small, relatively simple stylesheets, the application can easily handle hundreds of requests per second.

-## Developing

-To start developing, you must first clone this repository and then run `mvn clean` (which amongst other things installs the included Saxon library in your local repository).